MainulDip/AndroidDevStudy/android-navigation-fundamentals.md

  2. create Model class Inheriting form ViewModel()
  3. Inside UI-Controller (Framgment/Activity) delegate property of the Model class by viewModels()

- NB: by delegating, the android system handles the data persistance of the Model class.
+ NB: by delegating from viewModels(), the android system handles the data persistance of the Model class.
+The delegate class creates the viewModel object for you on the first access, and retains its value through configuration changes and returns the value when requested.

+ ### ViewModel Lifecycle:
+ The framework keeps the ViewModel alive as long as the scope of the activity or fragment is alive.
+A ViewModel is not destroyed if its owner is destroyed for a configuration change, such as screen rotation.
+The new instance of the owner reconnects to the existing ViewModel instance.